Priority-Driven Initiatives Salary Awards – Application Guidelines

 - Human Stem Cells, Human Subjects and Animals: Agreement on the Administration of Agency Grants and Awards by Research Institutions

-- Biohazards, Requirement for Containment and Containment Levels: PHAC laboratory biosafety guidelines.
+- Biohazards, Requirement for Containment and Containment Levels: Canadian Biosafety Standards and Guidelines

 - Impact Assessment Act (IAA): CIHR must review proposals for potential impacts on the environment in accordance with the Impact Assessment Act.

 - Is this a clinical trial?
 Indicate if this application includes a clinical trial.
-For more information regarding clinical trials, please refer to the Policy on trials.
+For more information regarding clinical trials, please consult the CIHR Policy Guide – Requirements for Registration and Disclosure of Results from Clinical Trials.

 - Does this Application Contain a Randomized Controlled Trial (RCT)?
 Indicate if this application includes a randomized controlled trial.